HOW TO RESTORE LEATHER JACKETS?

 - Hang to dry for a few hours.
 The restoration should now be complete.
 If not, and this is rare, it may be necessary to apply yet another coating.
 Otherwise, move on to the protection step.

 - Apply SAHARA: Preferably outdoor or in a well-ventilated area and preferably wearing a mask, spray a thin layer of Sahara on the jacket.
 Hang to dry for 8 hours without moving the jacket.
 For longer lasting result, repeat this step once.

-- If leather is dirty, clean it using AQUILA (*Not included in kit) leather cleaner.
+- If leather is dirty, clean it using AQUILA leather cleaner (not included in kit).
 Spray Aquila and gently wipe.
 Let dry for 15 to 20 minutes.
 Repeat if necessary.

 If it is a light color jacket and there are spots with no color left at all, use COSTA BRAVA on these spots first, then clean with Aquila otherwise these spots may darken.

-- Recipe adjustment examples (for step A.4): The leather looks too dull: Add 30 to 50 ml of URAD to add more shine.
+- Recipe adjustment examples (for step A.4): The leather looks too dull: Add 30 to 50 ml of URAD to add more shine or use less Grasso oil.
 It feels stiff: Add 30 to 50 ml of TENDERLY.